 What is a Secure Element?

-An SE is a tamper resistant hardware platform, capable of securely hosting applications and storing confidential and cryptographic data.
-For example, in the finance industry SEs are used to host personalized card applications and cryptographic keys required to perform financial (EMV) transactions at a point-of-sale terminal.
+The highly-secure environment provided by the SE protects the user’s credentials.
+In the finance industry for example, SEs are used to host personalized card applications and the cryptographic keys required to perform financial (EMV) transactions at a point-of-sale (POS) terminal.
 SEs used in the identity market may hold biometric data or certificates which can be used for signing documents.
-Whichever purpose, the secure environment provided by the SE protects the user’s credentials ensuring the safety of the user’s data.

-By moving the SE to a remote environment (the cloud), the cost and complexity of managing a physical SE can be reduced significantly, ensuring a consistent user experience yet maintaining the security features of the conventional SEs.
-Cloud based SEs allow consumers to make contactless payments, even without an internet connection, by using preloaded tokens.
+By moving the SE to a remote environment (the cloud), the cost and complexity of managing a physical SE can be reduced significantly, ensuring a consistent user experience yet maintaining the security features of the conventional, physical SEs.

-Last year, Google announced support of this missing link: host card emulation (HCE).
-HCE provides the bridge between the point-of-sale, the remote SE and the issuing banks.
-HCE does not require any changes to acquiring infrastructure nor optimization specifically to support NFC.
+This is because HCE provides the bridge between the POS terminal, the remote SE and issuing banks.
+Importantly, HCE does not require any changes to acquiring infrastructure nor optimization to support NFC.